 You might be wondering where are my pants in this layering line-up.
 As long as your core is warm, they are fairly optional.
 Yes, I wear them.
 However, any sturdy pair of jeans will work just fine.

 If you are thin-blooded (which usually goes away after a few months of hardcore homesteading) you might consider some ski pants or flannel-lined jeans.

 If you live in USDA planting zones 5 and below, then you may qualify for thermals and coveralls.
-But you also likely have heated barns and other comforts that us homesteaders with more temperate climate don't have.
+Still, you also likely have heated barns and other comforts that we homesteaders with a more temperate climate don’t have.

 Layers are equally important in summer.
 When you garden, you spend a lot of time in the sun.

 A certain amount of exposure is good to keep up your vitamin D. However, sunburns, premature aging, and the risk of skin cancer are not on most homesteader’s agendas.